 A Women-Owned Hotel Founded by Former Essence Editor-in-Chief

-Former Essence Editor-in-Chief, Monique Greenwood, and her husband Glenn Pogue, own and operate Akwaaba Bed and Breakfast in the heart of Washington D.C.
+Former Essence magazine Editor-in-Chief Monique Greenwood owns and operates Akwaaba Bed and Breakfast in the heart of Washington D.C.
 Guests can choose to stay in rooms named after legendary African American authors, such as Toni Morrison, Langston Hughes, and Zora Neale Hurston.